McCurtain County, Oklahoma: Politics

+McCurtain County is home to a significant Native American population and had a Democratic registration advantage well into the 2010s, but has not voted for a Democratic presidential nominee in the 21st century.
+The rightward shift has continued to increase, with the vote shares of Republican presidential nominees increasing in every election since 2000, winning well over 70% of the vote during the Obama era and topping out with 83.8% for Donald Trump in 2024.

 Economy

 Agriculture and forestry have dominated the county's economy.
 The dense forests that originally covered the area were cleared and processed within two decades after statehood.
 The cleared lands then became subsistence farms.
 Cotton was the main money crop, until the cotton market collapsed during the Great Depression.
 Cattle raising, as well as production of swine and poultry, replaced cotton farming in importance.
-Cotton farms in the Red River valley began raising grains and forage instead.
+Cotton farms in the Red River Valley began raising grains and forage, instead.

 Natural reseeding and active reforestation projects, both public and private, have replenished much of the harvested forest area.
 This revitalized the timber industry, which is again important to the county economy.
 Limestone, sand and gravel are extracted for extensive local use.